 Pixelmator offers several forms of support.
 Their community forum and written tutorials are the primary ways of getting information, which can be found by visiting their site and dropping down the tab that says “Explore”.
 It did take me a bit to find the email support option, which is located in a slightly obscure location at the bottom of one of the support forums.
 It also produced two emails: [email protected] and [email protected].
 I emailed both and got responses in around two days.
 My question regarding the color picker (sent to support, not info) received the following response:

-I found this to be generally satisfactory though not particularly insightful for a response that took a couple days to communicate.
+I found this to be generally satisfactory though not particularly insightful for a response that took a couple of days to communicate.
 Either way, it answered my question, and the other support resources are always available as well.

 Alternatives to Pixelmator

 Adobe Photoshop (macOS, Windows)

 For $19.99 per month (billed annually), or as part of an existing Adobe Creative Cloud membership plan, you’ll have access to an industry standard software that can meet professional needs in photo editing and painting.
 This is a great alternative if Pixelmator seems to fall just short of your needs.
-Read our Photoshop review for more.
+Read our full Photoshop CC review for more.

 Mac users looking for a photo-specific editor will find Luminar meets all of their needs.
 It’s clean, effective, and offers features for everything from black and white editing to Lightroom integration.
-You can read our detailed Luminar review here, and pick up an exclusive discount code as well.
+You can read our full Luminar review here.

 Affinity Photo (macOS, Windows)

-Supporting the important file types and multiple color spaces, Affinity weighs in about $50.
+Supporting the important file types and multiple color spaces, Affinity weighs about $50.
 It matches many of the Pixelmator features and offers a variety of tools for image adjustment and transformation.
 Read more from our Affinity Photo review.

 Krita (macOS, Windows, & Linux)